May 20, 2008

 5) Use cornstarch.
 I like to rub the surfaces of my fingers and palms with cornstarch to avoid finger printing my beads.

 6) Use a light touch.
-Grabbing your bead with a 'death grip' will surly leave some prints behind!
+Grabbing your bead with a ‘death grip’ will surely leave some prints behind!
 Hold your beads as lightly as you possibly can and there will be a lot less finger prints to remove after baking.

 7) Smooth fingerprints away with baby oil.
 Baby oil or mineral oil is a great diluent for polymer clay.
 If you rub a few drops on your beads with your finger, you can smooth out any wrinkles or fingerprints left behind.
-The surface will look all 'smeary' but that will easily sand away after baking.
-It's way easier to sand off excess baby oil that it is to sand away fingerprints.
+The surface will look all ‘smeary’ but that will easily sand away after baking.
+It’s way easier to sand off excess baby oil than it is to sand away fingerprints.

 I know there are a few more tricks for keeping those nasty fingerprints off of your polymer clay beads.
 There's a comments section below if you would like to share some ideas.
 I'd love to hear what works for you.